Updated: 27th April 2022 (version 4.0)

 The privacy and security of your personal information is our top priority at Panthera Biopartners Ltd (Panthera).

-For the purposes of DPA/GDPR Panthera is the “data controller”
+For the purposes of this legislation Panthera is the “data controller”

 Panthera has put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.